HailsonJunior/kubernetes-ansible/README.md

-# Highly Available Kubernetes cluster with Ansible
+# Kubernetes cluster with Ansible

-This repository contains Ansible roles that will help you to create an [Kubernetes](https://kubernetes.io/) highly available clusters with [HAProxy](https://www.haproxy.com/) for production environment using Ansible.
+This repository contains Ansible roles that will help you to create an [Kubernetes](https://kubernetes.io/) highly available clusters with [HAProxy](https://www.haproxy.com/) for production environment using Ansible or a simple Kubernetes cluster with 3 nodes ```not for production``` also using Ansible.

 Requirements
 ------------
 Requires a machine with [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) installed.

 If you want to create it in AWS this repository contains [Terraform](https://www.terraform.io/) files that automates the creation of instances, so you will need to install Terraform.
+You can install Terraform using the [documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli) or with [TFSwitch](https://tfswitch.warrensbox.com/Install/) for a better management of Teraform versions.

-How to Use
+How to Use - Highly Available Cluster With Haproxy
 ------------
 Creating Instances
 ------------